 What if I Have Allergies?

 According to The Airbnb Ride website, “The most common example of a service animal posing a health or safety threat is if the host or host’s family has allergies to animals.
 However, Airbnb will not simply accept a claim that you suffer from allergies.
 Instead, they’ll ask for medical proof.
 In addition, even proven allergies may not be enough to keep you from having to host a service animal.
-In most cases, Airbnb will still require you to host the animal unless it will be staying in a shared living space where you will be exposed to it.
-If the service animal or emotional support animal is staying on a completely separate property from where you live, there’s a good chance Airbnb will hold you to the requirement.”
+In most cases, Airbnb will still require you to host the animal unless it will be staying in a shared living space where you will be exposed to it.”

 What Options Do I Have?

 Honestly, there aren’t too many options when it comes to bookings from people with service animals.
-Plus, it says on the Airbnb website that guests do not need to disclose that they have an assistance animal.
-So you might not even know until they arrive!
+Plus, Airbnb says plain as day on their website that guests do not need to disclose that they have an assistance animal if they do not want to, so you might not even know until they arrive!

-Service animals aren’t dangerous to your listing.
+Service animals will pose no danger to your listing.
+Service animals are highly trained and must never be confused with pets.
 Animals classified as emotional support animals are slightly harder to verify.
 According to Airbnb, “These are animals that are used as part of medical treatment and/or therapy to assist with an individual’s daily functional tasks but are not limited to a specific type of animal and are not required to be trained to assist an individual in a particular task.
 These animals are sometimes referred to as comfort animals or therapy animals.”

-If you want to rent your property on Airbnb, you have to abide by the Airbnb service animal policy.
-You cannot turn down a booking due to the presence of an assistance animal.
-But, as we stated above, you can (and should) charge a standard security deposit.
-You can also rent your property on other platforms like Booking.com or Vrbo.
-They might have slightly different approaches to the Airbnb service animal policy.
+When it boils down to it, if you want to rent your property on Airbnb, you have to abide by the Airbnb service animal policy.
+You can, and should, charge a standard security deposit.
+You can also rent your property on other platforms like Booking.com or Vrbo that might have slightly different approaches to the Airbnb service animal policy.